telecom-se/hpp/README.md

 Earlier, the first part (Mechanical Sympathy) will be offered in **C++**, while the latter (Multithreading) will be offered in **Java**.
 This year, both are given in **Java** with respect to feedback of former students.

-Ultimately, you will put your nacquired skills and mindset to a HPP project running after the HPP course itself (see organization of the module below).
+Ultimately, you will put your newly acquired skills and mindset to a HPP project running after the HPP course itself (see organization of the module below).

 ## Organization